oshimaryo/real-page-down/README.md

-This is the  add-on.
+This is a firefox add-on.
 It contains:

 * A program (lib/main.js).
-* A few tests.
 * Some meager documentation.